QED-92/cyber-security/modules/NetworkEnumerationWithNmap/notes.md

 ## Fine Tuning (Timing and Performance)

 NMAP has many options for timing and performance.
-Some of the most common for fine-grained control are:
+Some of the most common options for fine-grained control are:

 | Flag                 | Description                                                                                |
 | -------------------- | ------------------------------------------------------------------------------------------ |